Viatick-co/bms-ios-sdk-public/README.md

         print("onDestroy");
     }

-    // callback when Bluetooth is powered on func onBluetoothStateOn() {
+    // callback when there's new proximity alert (contact) been established func onNewProximityAlert(uuid: String, major: Int, minor: Int, deviceUUID: String) {

     }

+    // callback when Bluetooth state is switched to on func onBluetoothStateOn() {
+    }

-    // callback when Bluetooth is powered off func onBluetoothStateOff() {
+    // callback when Bluetooth state is switched to off func onBluetoothStateOff() {
     }